Alles over Edinburgh

 Dr John Adamson (1809 –1870)

-Dr John Adamson lived at 127 South Street in St Andrews from 1848 to 1865.
+Dr John Adamson lived at 127 South Street

-He studied medicine at the University of St Andrews
+He studied medicine at the

-and the University of Edinburgh
+the University of Edinburgh.

-and qualified with a licentiate diploma (LRCS)
+He qualified with a licentiate diploma (LRCS)

-from the Royal College of Surgeons of Edinburgh in 1829.
+from the Royal College of Surgeons

-St Andrews played a major part in the early development of photography,
+St Andrews played a major part in the

-Due to Adamson’s’ friendship with Sir David Brewster
+Due to Adamson’s friendship with

 he became heavily involved with studying

-the calotype and played a leading role in the research.
-He was also responsible for the first calotype portrait in Scotland in 1840-1842 (mid 1842),
+the calotype and played a leading role in its research.

-He taught his younger brother Robert Adamson about the calotype process.
-Robert, in collaboration with David Octavius Hill,
+He taught his brother Robert Adamson

 (Rock Cottage Calton Hill Edinburgh)